BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 | Pruned Testnet | 2-3G | ~5G |
 | Regtest | 2-3G | ~ |

 We also suggest you choose a Debian 8 image when you're creating your machine.
 These commands were all tested on Debian 8.7 (jessie).
-The further you get away from that, the less likely things will work as laid out here.
-So, another Debian is probably OK and maybe ubuntu, but we've tried these out on a Mac, and we know that it's missing some commands like "wget".
+The further you get away from that, the less likely things will work as described here.
+So, another Debian is probably OK and maybe a different Ubuntu, but we've tried these out on a Mac, and we know that it's missing some commands like "wget".
 So, installer beware!

 Afterward, boot your VPS.

 ## Configuring Your VPS

 You're now ready to log.
-You'll need to lookup the IP address of your new machine, and then you should be able to SSH in:
+You'll need to look up the IP address of your new machine, and then you should be able to SSH in:

 ```
 $ ssh root@192.168.1.52